nashville-software-school/react-hooks/chapters/useCallback/README.md

 # useCallback

 `useCallback` is a React hook that lets you memoize a function definition.
 This means it will return a memoized version of the callback function that only changes if one of the dependencies has changed.
+It's especially useful when using [React.memo](./react-memo.md).

 ## Purpose and Explanation